Bill Crews (minister): Biography

+In 2016, Crews accepted the installation of a statue outside his church commemorating Korean women who were sexually enslaved by the imperial Japanese army, after it had been rejected by the local council of its intended location.

 Awards and honours

 Crews has been awarded an International Paul Harris Fellow by the Rotary Foundation.
 He has been voted Father of the Year and Humanitarian of the Year (1992).
 In February 1998 Crews was included in the National Trust of Australia's 100 "National Living Treasures".
-In 1999 he was appointed a member of the Order of Australia (AM) for his services to the disadvantaged and his work with homeless youth.
+In 1999, he was appointed a member of the Order of Australia (AM) for his services to the disadvantaged and his work with homeless youth.

 As part of the 2000 Summer Olympics, Crews ran a leg of the Olympic Torch Relay and the Paralympic Torch Relay.
 He also distributed hundreds of donated tickets to those who would otherwise not have had the financial means to partake in the Olympic experience.

-In 2001 Crews was named Ashfield Citizen of the Year for his contribution to the local community.
+In 2001, Crews was named Ashfield Citizen of the Year for his contribution to the local community.
 He received the William R. Tresise Fellowship Award from the Australian Lions Foundation in June 2001 – the highest honour the Foundation bestows for humanitarian services.
-In 2001 Crews also received an Alumni Award from the University of New South Wales.
+In 2001, Crews also received an Alumni Award from the University of New South Wales.

 Crews is a patron of Australians For Just Refugee Programs and chairman of Fair Go Australia – an anti-racism project sponsored by the NSW Government through the Community Relations Commission.